Police: Suspect Allegedly Beat Up, Shoved Man Onto T Tracks ‘Because He Was White’

 He was taken to a local hospital for treatment of numerous broken bones, bruises, cuts and facial injuries.
 He also had surgery due to internal bleeding.

 Meanwhile, police say they were able to identify Hayes through surveillance video from the Rivers Casino, which is where he was before the alleged assault.

-He has been taken into custody.
+The SWAT team demanded Hayes come out of his Sharpsburg home early Thursday morning.

+Hayes was arrested and taken to jail.
+He will make his first appearance in court in June after he was unable to post bail.

 Stay with KDKA for the latest on this developing story.